 Does it cost money to make and use a Gmail account?

 Gmail is free to sign up for and use, and has no hidden fees.
 There is no limit to how many emails you can send or receive, the number of people you can contact, or how much time you can spend using it.
 Gmail has some features you can purchase, but they do not drastically change user experience.
 Most people who use Gmail do so for free.
 There is also no limit to the number of accounts you can create, so long as you use a unique email address (username) that no other person has yet registered.

 How does Gmail make money if it’s free to use?

 Gmail makes money through the sale of extra features, which are especially popular with businesses that want to use Gmail as their email platform.
 Gmail is also part of the Google family of applications, and so it makes money in many of the same ways — including displaying banner advertisements on its web pages.

 What parts of Gmail do require you to pay for them?

-As we said above, you never have to pay for Gmail, and its paid features aren’t all that vital to its operation.
-In most cases, payments are made to increase the effectiveness of free Gmail features.
+As we said above, you never have to pay for the basic Gmail service, and its paid features aren’t all that vital to its operation.
+In most cases, payments are made to increase the effectiveness of free features.
 Some ways that you can do this include:

 That’s how much Gmail costs, and how it makes its money.
-Now that you know that you can use Gmail for free, you may want to create a Gmail account.
-To do so, check out our step-by-step tutorial on how to sign up for Gmail.
-We can also teach you how to compose and send emails with Gmail, as well as how to import your contacts to Gmail to get you started with some people to write to.
+Now that you know that you can use it for free, you may want to create an account.